5T33Z0/Clover-Crate/ACPI/README.md

 ### DSDT name:
 Here you can specify the name of your **patched** custom DSDT if it is called something other than `DSDT.aml`, so that Clover picks it up and applies it.

-## NOTES
+## Resources
+- ASL Tutorial ([PDF](https://acpica.org/sites/acpica/files/asl_tutorial_v20190625.pdf)).
+Good starting point if you want to get into fixing your `DSDT` with `SSDT` hotpatches.
-If you are eager to find out how each of these `DSDT` patches and fixes is realized, you can delve deep into the [source code](https://github.com/CloverHackyColor/CloverBootloader/blob/81f2b91b1552a4387abaa2c48a210c63d5b6233c/rEFIt_UEFI/Platform/FixBiosDsdt.cpp).
+- If you are eager to find out how each of the automated `DSDT` patches and fixes in this sections are realized, you can delve deep into the [source code](https://github.com/CloverHackyColor/CloverBootloader/blob/81f2b91b1552a4387abaa2c48a210c63d5b6233c/rEFIt_UEFI/Platform/FixBiosDsdt.cpp).